sei43-projectFlipTable/FlipTable/README.md

 ### <a href="https://react.dev" target="_blank" >React.js</a>

-This app was built with the React.js library, with several grand components acting as pages linked via React Router v6.11.
+This app was built with the React.js, with several grand components acting as pages, linked via React Router v6.11.
 For each page, specialized components were built to display information as required or enable functionality as desired.

 ### CSS & <a href="https://getbootstrap.com/" target="_blank" >Bootstrap</a>